It Ends with Us (film): Plot

 Atlas visits Lily's shop, gives her his phone number and tells her to call him if she ever needs to.
 Lily confides in Ryle that her father abused her mother.
-While visiting Allysa and Marshall in a hospital after the birth of their daughter, Lily accepts Ryle's proposal of marriage.
+While visiting Allysa and Marshall in the hospital after the birth of their daughter, Lily accepts Ryle's proposal of marriage.
 Soon after, they elope.

 Ryle later finds Atlas's phone number hidden in Lily's phone case.
-During an ensuing argument, Ryle pushes Lily down the stairs.
-He later claims that she fell and that he tried to catch her.
+During an ensuing argument, he pushes Lily down the stairs.
+Ryle later claims that she fell and that he tried to catch her.

 Atlas is interviewed by a local magazine, telling them that he named his restaurant in Lily's honor.
 In a jealous rage, Ryle tries to rape Lily.
 She escapes and seeks out Atlas, who takes her to a hospital, where she discovers that she is pregnant.
-Lily stays with Atlas for a few days, during which time he reveals that he had planned to kill himself on the night she found him, but that she had inspired him to carry on living.
+Lily stays with Atlas for a few days, during which time he reveals that he had planned to kill himself on the night she found him, but she had inspired him to carry on living.

-When Lily opens up to Allysa about Ryle's treatment of her, Allysa reveals that, as a child, Ryle had accidentally shot and killed their brother, Emerson, which led to unresolved trauma manifesting as uncontrollable bouts of rage.
-She insists that Lily not take Ryle back.
+When Lily opens up to Allysa about Ryle's treatment of her, Allysa reveals that, as a small child, Ryle had accidentally shot and killed their brother Emerson.
+This led to unresolved trauma manifesting as uncontrollable bouts of rage.
+Allysa admits that, as Ryle's sister, she hopes Lily can forgive him, but as her best friend, she insists that she leave him.
 Lily moves out, but Ryle implores her to return, promising to seek help and stop the abuse.

 Lily gives birth to a daughter, whom they name Emerson.
-She tells Ryle that she wants a divorce, and he initially resists, but eventually agrees when she asks him how he would react if their daughter were to be abused by a partner.
+She tells Ryle that she wants a divorce.
+Although he initially resists, he eventually agrees when she asks him how he would react if their daughter were to be abused by a partner.
 Lily hopes that she has broken the cycle of abuse in her family and tells her daughter, 'It ends with us.'

-Months later, Lily and Jenny take Emerson to visit Andrew's grave, where Lily leaves a blank eulogy on his headstone.
-She meets Atlas at the farmers' market.
-She tells him that she is no longer with Ryle, and they smile at each other.
+Months later, Lily and Jenny take Emerson to visit Andrew's grave, where Lily leaves the blank eulogy on his headstone.
+She bumps into Atlas at the farmers' market.
+Lily tells him that she is no longer with Ryle, and they smile at each other.